Bennington, Indiana

 Bennington is an unincorporated community in central Pleasant Township, Switzerland County, in the U.S. state of Indiana.
 Although Bennington is unincorporated, it has a post office, with the ZIP code of 47011.

 History

 An old variant name of the community was called Slawson.
-A post office was established under this name in 1838, and was renamed to Bennington in 1848.
-The post office is still currently operating.
+A post office was established under this name in 1838 and was renamed to Bennington in 1848.
+The post office closed in 2009.